dlevy1111/Convolution/README.md

 # Convolution
-A python script that does convolution
-Made for my research group
+A python script that does convolution\nMade for my research group